sanskaromar/certifai/README.md

 Currently, I have only implemented it for Windows OS and utilized PowerPoint for pptx to PDF conversion.
 It is possible to implement it in Linux, but that is not done yet.
 Also, since the tasks here are mostly I/O bound, multithreading may result in even better performance, but that is not implemented as well.

+# Example Usage

+Please refer to the GDSC MNNIT's [Google Cloud Study Jams repository](https://github.com/gdsc-mnnita/Google-Cloud-Study-Jams/tree/main/GCSJ-23) for an example of how I used this Certificate Generator to generate certificates for the participants of the event.